-The use of social media and other electronic communication is increasing with growing numbers of social media outlets, platforms and applications, including blogs, social networking sites, video sites, and online chat rooms and forums.
-Nurses often use electronic media both personally and professionally.
-Instances of inappropriate use of electronic media by nurses have been reported to boards of nursing and, in some cases, reported in nursing literature and the media.
+The use of social media and other electronic communication is increasing with growing numbers of social media outlets, platforms and applications, including blogs, social networking sites, video sites, and

 Federal law reinforces and further defines privacy through the Health Insurance Portability and Accountability Act (HIPAA).
 HIPAA regulations are intended to protect patient privacy by defining individually identifiable information and establishing how this information may be used, by whom and under what circumstances.